 Espalier trained plants (pictures of) being trained for our Retail Plant Sale at the flowering shrub farm in Voorheesville, NY.
-We train fruit trees for sale to step over or horizontal T call me at 518-526-9978 or 526-9101.
+We train fruit trees for sale to; step over, horizontal T, and multiple verticle cordon.
 The espalier is a restrictive form of fruit tree training (though it has been applied to many other types of plants) where trees or vines are tied and pruned so that the plant has a central stem that supports a number of paired branches that are trained in a single plane by tieing onto a trellis.
 Most people are more familiar to espalier as it is used in a vinyard to train grape vines.
 If the pictures below dont open click espalier.
 17:19 If you are interested contact me.

 HOW WE TRAIN ESPALIER

-Fruit trees being trained to espalier are first cut off fifteen inches above the graft (or in this case above the rim of the pot which is level with the graft, the graft should be 3 inches above the ground so this = 18 inches above the ground), level with the rim of the pot, sometime in early spring while they are still dormant (pruning at this time breaks dormancy) but late enough so that frost wont damage new growth.
-If training your own espalier you would do this by cutting it back to just above the lowest wire that is 18 inches above the ground.
+Fruit trees being trained to espalier are first cut off fifteen inches above the graft, the graft being 3 inches above the ground (equals 18 inches above the ground), level with the rim of the pot, sometime in early spring while they are still dormant (pruning at this time breaks dormancy) but late enough so that frost wont damage new growth.

 I take pictures around the nursery evry week and add them to the newsletter (comments are added over the next several days between the pictures).
 Go to my most recent at www.floweringshrubfarm.com/garden.htm Click the small picture to open a larger image that you can study more closely or save as wallpaper.